 - Anomaly – A set of events close to a known EM but not the same.
 Such EMs can be flagged and various statistics regarding its occurrence, trigger conditions, etc. can be logged.

 - Intrusion – A particular kind of known EM initiated to break the system/security with deliberate human interaction.
 Such EMs most likely lead to end states with alarms, recording sensor data for proofs, notifying the administrators, etc. as per requirements.

 - Accident – A particular kind of known EM without deliberate human interaction which breaks the system/security.
 These EMs too may lead to end states similar to that of an intrusion.

-- EM space – All possible set of events can be summarized in the following venn diagram,
+- EM space – All possible set of events can be summarised in the following Venn diagram,